TalkativeGuy/vue-lt-issue-5638-3564900535-repro/README.md

 - `/custom/src/features/auth/MainComponent.vue` — a little more complicated example, showing how just an occurrence of a default import of a Vue component disables *all* the imports in the file from being handled by the plugin.
 - `/custom/src/features/auth/average.ts` — an example of the module resolution working perfectly as intended.

-Before you go into the files, here I provided an explanation of how my TS plugin is intended to work so you don't have to try and understand what's going on here with the imports on your own.
+Before you go into the files, below I have provided an explanation of how my TS plugin is intended to work so you don't have to try and understand what's going on here with the imports on your own.
 Don't worry, the principle itself is not complicated whatsoever.

 ## How the TS plugin is intended to work (and does work until it gets ignored)